rscastro/homeworkChecker/README.md

 Runs the project in development mode with hot-reloading of `src` folder.
 Open your browser at [http://localhost:3000](http://localhost:3000).

+At the moment, there is no form/module to insert users/assignments/connections into the DB.
+They have to be inserted through a POST request onto the necessary API routes, or inserted directly on the psql CLI.

 ## Contribution
 - [SEE HERE](https://github.com/rscastro/homeworkChecker/blob/master/CONTRIBUTING.md)